Fixed points in smooth Calogero-Moser spaces: Abstract

 \section{Abstract}

-We prove that every irreducible component of the fixed point variety under the action of $\mub_d$ in a smooth Caloger-Moser space is isomorphic to a Calogero-Moser space associated with another reflection group.
+We prove that every irreducible component of the fixed point variety under the action of $\mub_d$ in a smooth Calogero-Moser space is isomorphic to a Calogero-Moser space associated with another reflection group.

 Consider a finite subgroup $W\subset \GL_\CM(V)$ of automorphisms of a finite dimensional complex vector space $V$, generated by reflections and let $c$ be a complex valued function on the set of conjugacy classes of reflections of $W$.
 To the triple $(V,W,c)$, Etingof and Ginzburg~\cite{EG} have associated an affine variety $\ZCB_{\! c}(V,W)$, the {\it Calogero-Moser space}, which is defined as the spectrum of the center of the rational Cherednik algebra $\Hb_c$ {\it ``at $t=0$''} (see Section~\ref{sec:set-up} for a precise definition).
-The algebra $\Hb_c$ carries a $\ZM$-grading (i.e. a $\CM^\times$-action), which induces a $\CM^\times$-action on the Calogero-Moser space $\ZCB_{\! c}(V,W)$.
+The algebra $\Hb_c$ carries a $\ZM$-grading (i.e., a $\CM^\times$-action), which induces a $\CM^\times$-action on the Calogero-Moser space $\ZCB_{\! c}(V,W)$.

 We define a {\it reflection subquotient} of $(V,W)$ to be a pair $(V',W')$ where $V'$ is a subspace of $V$, $W' \subset \Gb\Lb_\CM(V')$ is generated by reflections and there exists a subgroup $H$ of $W$ which stabilizes $V'$ and whose image in $\Gb\Lb_\CM(V')$ is exactly $W'$.